tidyverse/tidyverse.org/content/blog/testthat-3-1/index.md

 </div>

-This release of testthat includes a bunch of minor improvements to snapshotting as well as one breaking change (which only applies if you're using the 3rd edition).
+This release of testthat includes a bunch of minor improvements to snapshotting, as well as one breaking change (which only applies if you're using the 3rd edition).
 You can see a full list of changes in the [release notes](https://github.com/r-lib/testthat/blob/master/NEWS.md).

 <div class="highlight">